 Social Cognition and Interactive Expertise in Natural and Computational Environments

 These applications require technologies that support the blending of human cognitive abilities with computational processes.
 This in turn demands design methodologies that encorporate and advance a new translational cognitive science of human-information interaction.
 This new science must address research questions that emerge from field studies of "cognition in the wild'-- at different stages of cognitive development, by aging and handicapped individuals, as well as by expert decision makers across a broad range of domains and situations.
 It must be precise enough to effectively guide technology builders, interaction designers, managers and trainers of a new generation of computationally-sophisticated decision makers.
-Finally, it must be operationalized in new design methodologies that SIAT, SFUs innovative design school, is uniquely capable of creating.
+Finally, it must be operationalized in new design methodologies.

-We have made it a priority for our research to be evaluated by peer reviews in each of these areas.
+In SCIENCElab, we have made it a priority for our research to be evaluated by knowledgable peer reviewers in each of our areas.
 Our lab studies and field experiments are evaluated by psychologists and other cognitive scientists, as is demonstrated by publications in Cognitive science, Psychonomics, and Association for Psychological Science conferences and journals.
 Our software and visualization work is evaluated by computing and engineering scholars for IEEE and ACM conferences and journals.
 The relevance and utility of my applications are reviewed by domain experts and demonstrated in conference publications in health, aerospace, and business information systems.
 The practical application of this work is also validated by engagement and funding from Boeing, General Motors, Nissan, NTT, MacDonald Dettwiler, Provincial Health Authorities, the World Bank, and the US Dept. of Homeland Security as well as two NSERC SPP grants and multiple Mathematics of Information Technology and Complex Systems (MITACS) internship clusters.